 As the weather heated up our first summer cruising Mexico, I found myself needing a cooler to carry my meat, butter, milk and cheese back to the boat without any of it going bad.
 After several “experiments” with the wrong coolers, I finally found what worked well for us in tropical summers — and well as in cooler seasons.

-And while I call this a “provisioning” cooler, I also used it many times for taking food to a beach potluck or a friend’s boat . . . and it was invaluable when defrosting the refrigerator.
+And while I call this a “provisioning” cooler, I also use it for taking food to a beach potluck or a friend’s boat . . . and it’s invaluable when defrosting the refrigerator.

 My Criteria for a Provisioning Cooler